-This film documents the experience of Suzie Silversmith, a Navajo and boarding school survivor.
+This film documents the experience of Susie Silversmith, a Navajo and boarding school survivor.
 The film is approximately 17min long.
-We have divided Suzie's story into six parts so you can find different sections of her story more easily in the film:
+We have divided Susie's story into six parts so you can find different sections of her story more easily in the film:

-Use the guide below to more easily navigate to different parts of Suzie's film using the time markers.
+Use the guide below to more easily navigate to different parts of Susie's film using the time markers.

 Part 1 - Being sent to the boarding school & the cutting of the Tsiiyéél (0:00 to 6:20)

 Part 2 - Trying to run away (6:21 to 7:44)